Warwick-Allen/essays/docs/theological-profile/index.md

 The confidence levels use a scale of 1–6:

+- **6: Maximum confidence**
+  &mdash;
-- **6**: Maximum confidence - as certain as belief in the external world;
-  unlikely to ever be dissuaded.
+  As certain as belief in the external world; unlikely to ever be dissuaded.
+- **5: Very strong confidence**
+  &mdash;
-- **5**: Very strong confidence - would require overwhelmingly strong argument to be dissuaded.
+  Would require an overwhelmingly strong argument to be dissuaded.
+- **4: Strong confidence**
+  &mdash;
-- **4**: Strong confidence - could be dissuaded by very strong counter-argument.
+  Could be dissuaded by a very strong counter-argument.
+- **3: Moderate confidence**
+  &mdash;
-- **3**: Moderate confidence - could be dissuaded by good counter-argument.
+  Could be dissuaded by a good counter-argument.
+- **2: Held lightly**
+  &mdash;
-- **2**: Held lightly - could easily be dissuaded given new information or argumentation.
+  Could easily be dissuaded given new information or argumentation.
+- **1: Undecided**
+  &mdash;
-- **1**: Undecided on this matter.
+  Undecided on this matter.

 #### Importance Ratings

 The importance ratings use a scale of 1–6:

+- **6: Fundamental**
+  &mdash;
-- **6**: Fundamental doctrine of Christianity; denying this is heresy and might put one's salvation in jeopardy.
+  This is a fundamental doctrine of Christianity;
+  denying this is heresy and might put one's salvation in jeopardy.
+- **5: Extreme Importance**
+  &mdash;
-- **5**: Denying this is heterodox but not heresy; a serious error that will severely impact one's Christian walk.
+  Denying this doctirne is heterodox but not heresy;
+  such denial is a serious error that will severely impact one's Christian walk.
+- **4: High Importance**
+  &mdash;
-- **4**: Important topic with room for disagreement within orthodox Christianity.
+  This is an important topic, but there is room for disagreement within orthodox Christianity.
+- **3: Moderate Importance**
+  &mdash;
-- **3**: Moderate importance; Christians within the same fellowship might disagree.
+  Christians within the same fellowship might disagree on this topic.
+- **2: Low Importance**
+  &mdash;
-- **2**: Low importance; Christians should not spend much time debating this.
+  Christians should not spend much time debating this.
+- **1: Negligible Importance**
+  &mdash;
-- **1**: Mere curiosity of negligible importance.
+  This is a mere curiosity of negligible importance.

 #### Areas of Ongoing Study